justeattakeaway/pie/apps/pie-docs/src/foundations/typography/code.md

    })();
    ```

-   This lazily loads in the `JETSansDigital-Bold` and `JETSansDigital-ExtraBold` fonts to take over from the Faux Bold rendering of the Regular font.
+  This lazily loads in the `JETSansDigital-Bold` and `JETSansDigital-ExtraBold` fonts to take over from the faux bold rendering of the regular font.

   N.b.
-You should also put the two webfont URLs into your service worker so that they are cached at browser level, saving additional requests on repeat vists.
+You should also put the two webfont URLs into your service worker so that they are cached at browser level, saving additional requests on repeat visits.

 **3. You should now be able to use the** `JETSansDigital` **font when defining your** `font-family` **in CSS**